Fx-Professional-Services/HorizonDocs/Horizon User Guide/11 Definition of Terms/Definition of Terms.md

 A **sales estimate** is a preliminary document outlining potential sales details before converting them into a formal [sales order](#sales-order).
 It helps forecast and plan future transactions based on customer requirements and estimated costs.
 ### **Services**
 **Services** refer to intangible items offered  to customers and clients.
 This includes providing food and beverage solutions tailored to the needs of events or gatherings.
 It encompasses menu planning, food preparation, delivery, setup, and potentially serving guests during the occasion.
+### **Units of Measure**
+**Units of measure** are standardized quantities used to express and compare different types of measurements, such as weight, length, volume, or time.
+They provide a consistent way to quantify and communicate physical properties.
 ### **Vendors**
 A **Vendor** is a person or organization that provides goods or services to the organization using the system.